 Every website needs some images, a page would just look plain and boring without them.
 Images help to break up long passages of text and can often convey an idea more effectively than plain text.

-Types of Image to Use
+Types of Image

 Photographs can show real products, scenes and people to give a sense of reality.